Policy Number: SPG202003-G

 - the integrity of the investigation

-Interim arrangements on an employee’s work status may include stand down, temporary suspension from duties, suspension or withdrawal of approval to work/teach, or any other variance/restriction on employment capacity determined to be reasonable and appropriate in the circumstances, based on a risk assessment and review by or under the authorisation of the Director of Human Resources.
+Interim arrangements on an employee’s work status may include stand down, temporary suspension from duties, suspension or withdrawal of approval to work/teach, or any other variance/restriction on employment capacity determined to be reasonable and appropriate in the circumstances, based on a risk assessment and review by or under the authorisation of the Director of Governance & Legal.

-SCS adheres to the guidelines for investigation practices outlined in the NSW Ombudsman Guidelines and the NSW Ombudsman’s Child Protection Fact Sheet: Planning and conducting an investigation as best practice.
+SCS adheres to the guidelines for investigation practices outlined in the NSW Office of the Children’s Guardian Child Protection Fact Sheet: Planning and conducting an investigation as best practice.
 The process is constantly reviewed and may be refined at times, due to risk assessment or practical implications impacting upon the process.
 The following protocols are applied:

-Parental consent is obtained for formal interview (depending on the student/s age).
+- Parental consent is obtained for interview (depending on the student’s age).

 A person who is the subject of an allegation is afforded fair process and support during the process.
 As the process is allegation–based there is no opinion formed as to its veracity until all the evidence can be assessed.
 Regardless of the finding, it is the intention of SCS that all persons should be treated with dignity and respect at all stages of a complaint process.

-Any person who is the subject of a complaint has available to them, professional confidential counselling through the Employee Assistance Program, and is encouraged to access such counselling.
+Any person who is the subject of a complaint has professional confidential counselling through the Employee Assistance Program available to them, and is encouraged to access such counselling.

 Any person who is the subject of a complaint has a right to obtain advice from their union, or legal advice, at any stage, and is encouraged to do so if required.

 If an employee resigns before the completion of the investigation, the employer will assess whether the investigation should be concluded at that point or should continue.
-In respect of matters reportable to the NSW Ombudsman, a finding is required regardless of whether or not the employee remains employed.
+In respect of matters reportable to the Office of the Children’s Guardian, a finding is required regardless of whether or not the employee remains employed.

 If an employee resigns before the completion of the investigation this may trigger a notification to the NSW Office of Children’s Guardian in some cases.